Skip to content

 or

-Here, conda requires the conda installation of python, which is the most recommended approach for scientific python; the second command assumes that you have an appropriate python environment set up in some other way.
+Here, the first command assumes that you have an appropriate python environment set up in some other way; mamba is the newer replacement for conda, and is a convenient way to install python and manage environments.
 Either of these commands will download and install the sxs package and its most vital requirements.

-You will probably also want to set some sensible defaults to automatically download and cache data:
+You may also want to set some convenient defaults to automatically download and cache data:

 python -c "import sxs; sxs.write_config(download=True, cache=True)"